Getting your money back from a builder

-The number of outcomes that can be achieve following this process are countless, but the benefit is that if a settlement is reached, both parties are likely to spend less on legal costs and court fees than they would if they went to court.
+The number of outcomes that can be achieved following this process is countless, but the benefit is that if a settlement is reached, both parties are likely to spend less on legal costs and court fees than they would if they went to court.

 Even if a settlement is not reached, each party is likely to understand the other’s position.
 This will hopefully lead to a smoother court process.